noamtashma/rfcs/text/0000-better-function-taits.md

 * through a mutable reference: this will happen if your function mutates its capured variables
 * by value: this will result in a function that is only callable once. this can be useful in irder to transport values in some circumstances.

-we have a way of typing out this difference, using traits: these are called function traits. they are written like this, quite like regular function types:
+we have a way of typing out this difference, using traits: these are called function traits. each funcion trait requires a function like `call` to be implemented, with the requied type. they are written like this, quite like regular function types:
 `Fn(&Closure, inputs..) -> result`, or `Fn(&mut Closure, inputs..) -> result` or `Fn(Closure, intputs..) -> result`.
-these options tell you which way the Closure is accessed. which one to use depends on which of the three previous cases your function belongs to. specifically, `Closre` is a keyword, that can be thought of as being swapped with the actual anonymous closure struct at compile time.
+for example, the right function trait would be `Fn(&mut Closure, usize)` since the `call` function has type `fn (&mut AnonClosure, usize)`. these three options tell you which way the Closure is accessed. which one to use depends on which of the three previous cases your function belongs to. specifically, `Closure` is a keyword, that can be thought of as being swapped with the actual anonymous closure struct at compile time.

+TODO: <insert the example but using a function trait>

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation